Youth Pride: June 28th, 6 PM, Baxter Arena

 Just after 3 a.m., on June 29 1969, a police raid of the Stonewall Inn—a New York City gay club—turns violent as patrons and local sympathizers begin rioting against the police.

-This was followed by several days of demonstrations and was the impetus for the formation of the Gay Liberation Front as well as other gay, lesbian and bisexual civil rights organizations.
+This was followed by several days of demonstrations and was the impetus for the formation of the Gay Liberation Front as well as other gay, lesbian, bisexual and trans civil rights organizations.

 Co-Grand Marshall & Youth Pride Guest Speaker